ZackMason/windows-cpp-guide/README.md

 - no really, they are terrible, stop using them, always store the size
 - malloc sucks, use an allocation pattern that supports many different many allocation backends
 - free at the end of a program (and arguably always) is bloat, OS will free resources faster, yes even graphics resources.
-- cpp is a nice language when used right (read not by me)
+- cpp is a nice language when used right (ie not by me)
-- memory management should alway happen at the highest possible level, nodes allocating and managing other nodes is a nightmare of life time spaghetti.
+- memory management should always happen at the highest possible level, nodes allocating and managing other nodes is a nightmare of life time spaghetti.
 Always try to do allocations at least one level up the call stack.
 - stl has a few good parts - span, string_view, array, bitset, tuple, variant
 - stl has a lot of bad parts - vector, map, set, string, function
-- writing code that is easy to step through in a debugger is vital, functional programming greatly hinders this.
+- writing code that is easy to step through in a debugger is vital, functional programming and OOP greatly hinders this.